DIY tips & tricks to remove common spills and stains from your carpet

 - GREASE: Pizza night grease stains on a carpet can be removed by taking white vinegar in a spray bottle and misting the area.
 Let soak for a few minutes and wipe the area with a towel soaked in hot water.
 Blot the carpet with a clean rag.

-- COFFEE: Getting rid of coffee stains on the carpet are doable.
+- COFFEE: Getting rid of coffee stains on the carpet is doable.
 Blot the spill with a paper towel and take some mild dishwashing detergent and place it directly on a sponge.
 Gently rub the stain in a circular motion and blot with a clean dampened paper towel.
 Make a fresh cup!

 - BLOOD: How to get blood stains out of a carpet – mix one-half cup of warm water with one tablespoon of ammonia.
 Use a cloth or sponge to apply the solution directly and blot the stain until the liquid is fully absorbed.
 Last, use a cloth dampened with cold water and blot dry.

 - MILK: No use crying over your spilled milk!
-To get a milk stain out of the carpet, just blot the spilled milk with a paper towel or clean white cloth and cold water.
+To get a milk stain out of the carpet, just blot the spilled milk with a paper towel or a clean white cloth and cold water.
 Do not rub the stain, just keep blotting and replace used paper towels until the stain is gone.

 - WAX: Removing wax from a carpet is possible.
 Place a bag/paper towel on the hardened wax and apply slight pressure with a warm iron.
 Wax will shift onto the material due to the heat.
 Repeat until gone.
 (Optional) You can also pretreat it with alcohol.